jiaaro/jiaaro/_posts/2014-05-09-Why-we-got-140-characters-instead-of-flying-cars.md

 I don’t mean to say everything is fine or that there aren’t other things to improve  (as a species, I disdain nationalism), but I think the problem is overstated.

 It’s great that [SpaceX is trying to get us on Mars][spacex-mars], but again, a huge factor in why there isn't much investment in that area is cost.
-Before any substantial number of people are going to go off and colonize mars, we need to reduce the cost to an level that is affordable at scale.
+Before any number of people are going to go off and colonize mars, we need to reduce the cost to a level that is affordable at scale.

 Musk understands this well: